greg-raven/Impeachment-Chronicles/_posts/2020-01-12-pelosi-to-trump-you-are-impeached-forever-and-your-tweets-are-crazy.md

 ---
-title: 'Pelosi to Trump: You are impeached forever (and your tweets are crazy)'
+title: "Pelosi to Trump: You are impeached forever (and your tweets are crazy)"
 layout: post
 author:
 - Jordan Hoffman